More than just writing simply

 - Clear layout.
 Large type (at least 14 point), ragged-right alignment instead of justified text, plenty of white space, images as an aid to understanding.

-In March 2025, the German Institute for Standardisation published DIN SPEC 33429: “Recommendations for German Easy Language”.
-It is the first technical specification to describe requirements for Easy Language systematically.
-A DIN SPEC is not a standard but a set of rules with the character of a recommendation.
-It complements the rulebook of the Netzwerk Leichte Sprache and gives clients a basis for tenders and quality control.
+In March 2025, DIN Media published DIN SPEC 33429: “Recommendations for German Easy Language.”
+A DIN SPEC is not a full DIN standard.
+It is a technical specification that makes recommendations, complements existing rulebooks and can give clients a basis for tenders and quality control.

 Easy Language vs. Plain Language